mauriciojost/botino-arduino/README.md

 # 2. Other information

+## Telnet

+You can telnet the device for debugging purposes.
+You will get the logs via Wifi.

+You can also control the device.
+To do so you need to enter in configuration mode, by sending via telnet the command `conf` (and wait for the device to pick it up).
+Then send the command `?` for help.

 ## Poses

 A pose is a status of a device.
 For instance a LED on, a fan off, a message in the LCD, etc.